Atticus29/clark_bio_160/README.md

 Success in this course depends not only on attendance, but also on effort.
 Many of the concepts that we will discuss tend to be unfamiliar to students, and much of the vocabulary will likely also be new.
 In order to make the most of class time, read over the assigned chapters or sections BEFORE the class and then re-read them more carefully DIRECTLY AFTER the class in which they are discussed.
 Waiting until right before a test to read the text is highly ineffective.
 Throughout the quarter, there will be in-class group activities and I will also be calling on students for responses to questions.

 #### Late/Missed Exams or Assignments
 Students who must miss a scheduled lecture test will not be allowed to take a make-up.
-Instead, they will count this lecture test as their lowest score to be dropped TODO is this still true?.
+Instead, they will count this lecture test as their lowest score to be dropped.
 Acceptance of late work is at the instructor’s discretion and will typically only occur due to documented emergency.

 #### Academic Honesty